 - You can see % complete column added to the extreme right in the existing column in the main screen, which was not their previously.

 NOTE: Likewise you can remove or add any column you want.

-Step 1) After Simple search we will look into Advanced Search option for that you have to follow the following steps.
+Step 1) After a Simple search we will look into the Advanced Search option for that you have to follow the following steps.

-- Select option for summary, how you want to search
+- Select option for a summary, how you want to search

 - Enter the keyword for your bug- for example, Widget gears twisted